waveform80/picraft/docs/protocol.rst

 oversight in the (probably rather crude) command parser.

-A more serious issue is that in certain cases positive acknowledgement, and even negative acknowledgement, is lacking from the protocol.
+A more serious issue is that in certain cases positive acknowledgement, and even negative acknowledgement, are lacking from the protocol.
 This is a major oversight as it means a client has no reliable means of deciding when a command has succeeded or failed: